On the Security of Semi Device Independent QKD protocols: Assumptions and attacks

-At this point Eve maximizes $\eta_{e=b}$ making it 1 as she wants Bob's device to return the outcomes as often as possible when she managed to guess his input.
-She also tries to minimize $\eta$.
-Only thing limiting her in doing so is the observed detection efficiency which can be easily verified by the users. $P(b)=P(b=e)=\frac{1}{2}$ since Eve has no control over Bob's settings.
+At this point Eve maximizes $\eta_{e=b}$ making it unity as she wants Bob's device to return the outcomes as often as possible when she managed to guess Bob's input correctly.
+At the same time she also tries to minimize $\eta$.
+Only thing limiting her in doing so is the observed detection efficiency which can be easily verified by Bob.
+Since Eve has no control over Bob's settings, $P(b)=P(b=e)=\frac{1}{2}$.
 This leads to \be \eta_{avg}=\frac{1+\eta}{2}. \ee